This article helps you overcome the fear of missing out by helping you understand how FOMO is generated and provides 10 tips to beat it.

 Buffett limits news consumption because he knows the news offers a shallow, simple, and inaccurate picture of events that encourages FOMO.
 You can avoid FOMO by limiting your news consumption.

 Not watching news channels and ignoring financial news on social media are good ways to avoid FOMO.
-A constant financial news diet leads to FOMO because brokers know how to manipulate journalists to promote FOMO and increase stocks’ sales.
+A constant financial news diet leads to FOMO because brokers can manipulate journalists to promote FOMO and increase stock sales.
 Journalists go along because FOMO helps them attract attention and make more money.

 Scientists have identified FOMO as a predictor of problematic social media use, an article in the International Journal of Environmental Research and Public Health claims.
 Social media causes FOMO because it demands constant attention and instant action.